skoshy/redux-dusk/docs/en-us/shadows.md

 };
 ```

 Types are used in a shadow to indicate the type of action being performed.
-These types will be referenced within actions, selectors, and logic.
+These types will be referenced within `actions`, `selectors`, and `logic`.

-Notice how each type is a string with a prefix being the name of the shadow.
+Notice how each type is a string with a prefix being the `name` of the shadow.
 This helps to prevent conflicts in case two shadows use the same type name.

 ## Actions & Selectors